 Dr. Lavelle received her doctorate in Psychological Studies in Education from the University of California, Los Angeles.
 Dr. Lavelle is principal author of Taking Charge® for Educators and Related Professionals: Linguistic Coaching for Special Needs and At-Risk Youth, and Taking Charge®: A Life Planning Partnership with At-Risk Youth and has conducted over 300 workshops nationwide for parents, educators and other professionals working with at-risk youth.
 She has served as a Review Panelist for the U.S. Department of Education National Exemplary School Recognition Program; the Council on American Private Education; as well as the Institute for At-Risk Infants, Children, Youth and Their Families; all located in Washington, D.C.
 Dr. Lavelle has been a member of the Board of Directors of the National Association of Private Schools for Exceptional Children, Washington, D.C.; the California Association of Private Special Education Schools, in Sacramento; Education 1st!, a Los Angeles based entertainment industry group dedicated to improving the quality of education; and the Inside Edge Educational Foundation, Beverly Hills.
 Dr. Lavelle has also served on the Board of Directors, and is past president of the Education Industry Association, based in Washington, D.C.
 She is currently on the Board of Directors of the UCLA Mountain Bruins, Lake Arrowhead, CA. Her areas of professional expertise include: Linguistic Coaching®, personal responsibility training; crisis intervention; self-determination and advocacy; and staff development and training.
 Her areas of professional expertise include: school organization, strategic planning, staff development and training, teacher education, parent training, crisis intervention, self-determination and advocacy.

-Edward Amey, M.S. – Managing Director
+Shawn Prokopec, M.A. – Managing Director